Nikolai Tymoshenko: Imprisonment and confession

 Following his conviction, Tymoshenko was transferred to Prison Number 8 in Zhodzina to serve his sentence.
 Two years after his conviction, he contacted the Prosecutor's Office and unexpectedly confessed to the 1999 murder.
-Authorities were dispatched to the location in Amkhavaya 2 as indicated by him, and soon unearthed skeletal human remains.
-Attempts to identify the woman proved futile, as the lack of any form of identification and the passsage of time prevented law enforcement from confirming any missing persons reports from the time.
+Authorities were dispatched to the location in Amkhavaya 2 as indicated by him and soon unearthed skeletal human remains.
+Attempts to identify the woman proved futile, as the lack of any form of identification and the passage of time prevented law enforcement from confirming any missing persons reports.
 As a result, the first victim remains a Jane Doe.

 Although he willingly confessed and even indicated the body's location, Tymoshenko later retracted it and claimed that he was innocent.
 This was not taken seriously by the courts, who convicted him and handed him another life term in 2015.
 He attempted to appeal the verdict to the Supreme Court, but his appeal was denied.
-A few months after his initial confession, the Head of the Department of Internal Affairs for the Mogilev Region, Fyodor Baleiko, made a statement to the press that it was very likely Tymoshenko has killed others.
+A few months after his initial confession, the Head of the Department of Internal Affairs for the Mogilev Region, Fyodor Baleiko, made a statement to the press that it was very likely Tymoshenko had killed others.

-As of March 2023, Tymoshenko remains incarcerated, with no further victims having been linked to his thus far.